ajaykakumanu/ajay-devops-journey/Work-Experience.md

 ## AI-Augmented Developer Workflow (Vibe Coding Mode 🔥)
 - Harnessing the power of AI tools to supercharge software development with efficiency, clarity, and precision.
-- Researched and engineered effective prompts for AI tools (e.g. GitHub Copilot, ChatGPT)
+- Researched and crafted appropriate **prompts** to speed up code development, including refactoring, adding unit test cases, and improving documentation.
 - Used **GitHub Copilot** to assist with:
   - Pull Request (PR) Reviews
   - Generate Documentation